 The 2015 Action 11 report Measuring and Monitoring BEPS highlighted that the lack of quality data on corporate taxation has been a major limitation to measuring the fiscal and economic effects of tax avoidance as well as any efforts to measure the impact of the implementation measures agreed as part of the BEPS Project.
 Increasing the quality of the data and the analytical tools available, through the ongoing work under Action 11, is crucial in being able measure the impact of tax avoidance and the effect of the implementation of the BEPS measures in curbing these practices.Find out more

 Measuring the impact and scale of BEPS activities and the effect of the implementation of the BEPS measures are important components of the ongoing work of the OECD/G20 Inclusive Framework on BEPS.
 Such measurement and monitoring is necessary to inform both policymakers and taxpayers of the effectiveness of the BEPS measures and the extent to which BEPS issues continue to exist.

-In addition, Inclusive Framework members provided the first aggregated and anonymised statistics prepared from data received on Action 13 Country-by-Country Reports this year.
+In addition, Inclusive Framework members provided the first aggregated and anonymised statistics prepared from data received on Action 13 Country-by-Country Reports in 2020.
 Over time, these statistics are expected to provide valuable information on the location of the largest MNEs’ taxes, income, and business activities.Find out more

 Compare your country